many of these (especially the later ones) have links to the PDFs

 *Volkmann, L., Martyn, I., Moulton, V., Spillner, A., and A.O.
 Mooers.
 2014.
 Prioritizing populations for conservation using indices of genetic isolation.
 PLoS One 9: e88945. open access

 *Stephenson, S., Mooers, A.O., and A. Attaran.
-In press.
+2014.
 Does size matter?
 The ICRW and the inclusion of small cetaceans.
-Transnational Environmental Law.
+Transnational Environmental Law. in press

 *Meuser, E. and A.O.
 Mooers.
 Manuscript.
 Global responsibility for species is not reflected in local conservation priorities.
 Manuscript is here

 *Elliot, M.G., and A.O.
 Mooers.
-Submitted.
+In review.
 Inferring ancestral states without assuming neutrality or gradualism using a stable model of continuous character evolution.
 BMC Evolutionary Biology Arxiv version is here.

 *Redding, D.W. and A.O.
 Mooers.
 In revision.
 Ranking mammal species for conservation and the loss of both phylogenetic and trait diversity.
 Animal Conservation. submitted version